dominiksalvet/asus-fan-control/README.md

 > Fan control for ASUS devices running Linux.

 In default, some ASUS laptops running Linux control their system fans inappropriately.
-It may vary between individual models, but typical symptoms include:
+Typical symptoms include:

 * Running fans even when not under any load
 * Not running fans under load appropriately